zscole/eth-signature-verifier/CONTRIBUTING.md

 ## Questions

+Don't @ me.
 Open an issue if anything’s unclear.